Transfer Nursing Waitlist FAQ

 We do NOT rank the wait list.

-We go to the wait list every year for both programs.
+We go to the wait list every year.
 It is important that you accept your spot on the wait list and keep our office updated as to your progress in summer classes.

 All final grades should be updated in NursingCAS.
 Official transcripts must also be sent to NursingCAS for spring and summer coursework.